-The amp still has that core signature at heart that I first encountered with the DAC/AMP unit earlier this year; a slightly warm to neutral tonal quality which is easier going and naturally presented than a visceral or in your face signature.
+The amp still has that core signature at heart that I first encountered with the DAC/AMP unit earlier this year; a slightly warm to neutral tonal quality that is easier going and naturally presented than a visceral or in-your-face signature.
 The response is smooth, the transitions are linear, the vocals are full and detailed and there is a slight fullness in the bass to support it all.

 With the Picollo analog amp, the bass is still relatively tight and pacey but it sounds a little fuller and more present than its sibling DAC.
 Switching back and forth a zillion times and the difference became more and more noticeable.

 It’s more nuanced than black and white but slap on a neutral or reference IEM such as the Noble 4 Classic and you can detect that fuller sounding and slightly lower hitting bass on the analog amp.

 If I had to pick one of the two purely for the bass response on an IEM I would definitely go with the analog version matched to a good source, particularly for EDM.

 The mid-section of the Picollo amp, much like the DAC unit is once again a stellar performer but with an ever so slightly lusher more liquid response than the DAC unit.
 They are still slightly forward much like the PDAC but they just sound a bit more natural, a bit more accurate with a more pleasing timbre than the PDAC.